 How can I pursue a thesis at UMTL?

-If you are interested to write a Bachelor's or Master's thesis with us, please be aware of the following prerequisites and principles:
+If you are interested in writing a Bachelor's or Master's thesis at our chair, please be aware of the following prerequisites and principles:

-- Optimally, you have successfully attended lectures and/or seminars given from our group or you are enrolled in the Mediainformatics-programme (Bachelor or Master).
+- Optimally, you have successfully attended lectures and/or seminars given by our group (Bachelor or Master).

-- You already have a topic (e.g. inspired by an external company): In order to learn more about our research interests, please visit the individual web pages of our team members.
-Please send Prof. Krüger an email with the names of team members that match the topic of your thesis closest.
-We will then organise a personal meeting where we can further discuss your topic.
+- You already have a topic (your own idea or the topic is proposed by an external company): In order to learn more about our research interests, please visit the individual web pages of our team members.
+Please send Prof. Krüger an email with the names of the team members that match the topic of your intended thesis closest (if you cannot identify a match, we are likely the wrong chair for supervision).

 After I have a topic and an advisor - what else do I need?